 The recommended route now is to use the AI core module's sub-module "AI Observability".

 The AI logging module allows developers to capture prompts sent to and outputs received from LLMs by other modules and store them as entities to allow for review and debugging.
-Whilst this module is safe to use on a production environment, it stores a large amount of data into the database and so is recommended only to aid local development or in cases where you know the AI use is sufficiently limited.
+Whilst this module is safe to use on a production environment, it stores a large amount of data into the database and so is recommended to keep the maximum quantity and time limits enabled for the amount of logs to store.

 Installation